-An Incomplete grade ("I") is given when a student lacks some essential requirements of the course and is only allowed in special cases where students come to the end of the course and experience illness or an unavoidable crisis.
-An Incomplete must be requested by the student to the course instructor near the end of a course and certainly before course grades are submitted by the instructor (which may be at any time within two weeks of the close of the course).
+An Incomplete grade ("I") is given only in exceptional circumstances with compelling reasons and is discussed between the instructor and student near the end of the course.
+An Incomplete may be requested by the student to the course instructor before the end of a course and before course grades are submitted.
+The course instructor will consult with the Program Director to determine if the "I" will be granted.

 The Incomplete form must detail remaining course assignments and due dates.
 The instructor will complete and submit the form via the online portal, SNU Forms.
-Email verification of the submitted form is automatically sent to the student.
-The submitted form automatically goes the VPAA of PGS for approval before being sent to the Registrar's Office.

-An "I" is not to be given to allow extra time to complete coursework that should have been completed during the length of the course.
-Incomplete work must be submitted according to the schedule determined by the course instructor and within six months from the last date of the course.
-Extension of the completion period requires approval by the VPAA of PGS.
+Email verification of the submitted form will be sent to the student, as well as to the Program Director for approval.
+Final approval for the Incomplete will be granted by the Program Director before being sent to the Registrar's Office.
+Incomplete work must be submitted according to the schedule determined by the course instructor, in consultation with the Program Director, and within six months from the last date of the course.
+Extension of the completion period requires approval by the Program Director.

+A student may not be given a second Incomplete concurrently with a first.
+Master's and/or doctoral students may be granted a maximum of three Incompletes throughout their program.
 Exceptions may be granted to this policy through the Extraordinary Circumstance Request form.
-Students should contact their academic advisor or program coordinator for more information.
+Students should contact their Program Director for more information.